-Students requiring two foundation courses must attempt Reading and Writing Strategies (B080) and one additional course in their program of enrollment prior to enrolling in the foundation math course. .
-Upon successful completion of the first foundation course, Reading and Writing Strategies, and at least three credits of coursework in their program with a grade of C or higher, the student will be allowed to take a full-time credit load, if desired.
+Students requiring two Developmental Education courses must attempt Reading and Writing Strategies (B080) and one additional course in their program of enrollment prior to enrolling in the Developmental Education math course.
+Students requiring two Developmental Education courses will not be scheduled into both courses in their first quarter of enrollment.
+If necessary, however, a student may be scheduled into both Developmental Education courses in each of the terms of the second quarter.
+Upon successful completion of Reading and Writing Strategies, and at least three credits of coursework in their program of enrollment with a grade of C or higher, the student will be allowed to take a full-time credit load, if desired.